 'An astonishingly rich and rewarding play, as intelligent as it is deeply felt.'
 Daily Telegraph (UK)

-"The foyer of Wharf 1 was packed afterwards with people debating their ideas." **** 4 star review, Time Out Sydney
+"The foyer of Wharf 1 was packed afterward with people debating their ideas." **** 4-star review, Time Out Sydney

 Running Time: 90 minutes, no interval.